andersonbrito/subsampler/README.md

 ---
 ## Note

 1. If you only need to run this pipeline to calculate the proportion of sequenced cases per geographic location, per unit of time, you just need to run the pipeline up to the `correct_bias` step (`snakemake correct_bias`).
-It will produce a matrix with the proportions of sequenced cases, and the fasta file will not be required, as it is only used at the last step (`snakemake subsample`).
+It will produce a matrix with the proportions of sequenced cases.

-2. For this pipeline to run up to its last step, and generate a list of subsampled genomes, make sure that the 'sequence headers' in the fasta file match the 'strain' names in the metadata file.
-Also, the metadata file itself must contain the minimum set of columns, such as `strain` and `date` (in lowercase letters).
+2. For this pipeline to run up to its last step (`snakemake subsample`), the metadata file itself must contain the minimum set of columns (described above), correctly named in the Snakefile ([here](https://github.com/andersonbrito/subsampler/blob/master/Snakefile#L9)

-3. If the fasta file mentioned above is too large to be provided as input to `subsampler`, the user can provide a mock fasta file.
-This file must list all genomes included in the metadata, and each sequence line can be simply represented by some mock sequence.
-For example, the sequence headers have `strain` names in the standard format as in the metadata file (for example, `CountryName/SampleID_12345/202X`), and the sequence lines could be simply shown as `ATCG`.
-Now, if you set the parameter ['refgenome_size'](https://github.com/andersonbrito/subsampler/blob/master/Snakefile#L13) to `4`, and ['max_missing'](https://github.com/andersonbrito/subsampler/blob/master/Snakefile#L14) to `1`, the pipeline will run till the last step, providing a subsampled metadata file inside `outputs`.
-That file will contain a column with a list of accession numbers (`gisaid_epi_isl`, for example), and such list can be used to download the real sequence file from a genomic database (GISAID, for example), so that further analyses can be performed.
+3. The complete run of `subsampler` generates, among other files, a TXT file containing a list of accession numbers (`gisaid_epi_isl`, for example) or genome names (`strain`, for example), provided the corresponding columns are found in the metadata file used as input.
+Such list of genome names or (specially) accession numbers can be used to download an actual sequence file from a genomic database (GISAID, for example), so that further analyses can be performed.

 ---

 # Installation